protocollabs/maparo-std/doc/control-protocol.md

 > to only one measurment with a negative warning/error message signaled back to
 > the requester.

+A implementation may lock a measurement between `module-start` and `module-stop` sequence.
+Between these the real measurement take place.
+Control measurements may not be locked in any way to reduce contention.

+Clients should implement a backoff for `module-start` requests to prevent storms.

 ## Binary Encoded Header

 The standard control protocol header is componsed of the following elements